muhammadaalyan/Student-Admission-Form/README.md

 # Student-Admission-Form
-"A responsive student admission form built with HTML, CSS, and JavaScript.
+"A responsive UI student admission form built with Tailwind CSS.
 It collects essential student details, validates inputs, and provides a smooth, user-friendly experience for submitting admission information."